-The Union The Cabinet gave nod to Election Commission’s proposal for procurement of 1,615,000 new Voter Verifiable Paper Audit Trail (VVPAT) machines.
+The Cabinet gave nod to Election Commission’s proposal for procurement of 1,615,000 new Voter Verifiable Paper Audit Trail (VVPAT) machines.

 According to the Indian Awaaz, the Finance Minister Arun Jaitley said during a media briefing that the machines, if ordered in this month can be supplied by the manufacturers by September 2018.
 He said, through this voter will come to know whether his or her vote has been registered correctly or not.